 PCs equipped with wireless cards or adapters can communicate without cumbersome cables.
 By sharing the same wireless settings, within their transmission radius, they form a wireless network.
-The Wireless-G Broadband Router with SpeedBooster bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.
-And since this Router has SpeedBooster technology, your wireless network performance increases by up to 30% from old 802.11g standards.
-In fact, even non-SpeedBooster-equipped devices on your network will see a speed improvement when communicating with SpeedBooster-enhanced equipment!
+The Wireless-G Broadband Router with SRX bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.

 With your networks all connected, wired, wireless, and the Internet, you can now share files and Internet access-and even play games.
-All the while, the Wireless-G Broadband Router with SpeedBooster protects your networks from unauthorized and unwelcome users.
+All the while, the Wireless-G Broadband Router with SRX protects your networks from unauthorized and unwelcome users.

 You should always use the Setup CD-ROM when you first install the Router.
-If you do not wish to run the Setup Wizard on the Setup CD-ROM, then use the instructions in this Guide to help you connect the Wireless-G Broadband Router with SpeedBooster, set it up, and configure it to bridge your different networks.
-These instructions should be all you need to get the most out of the Wireless-G Broadband Router with SpeedBooster.
+If you do not wish to run the Setup Wizard on the Setup CD-ROM, then use the instructions in this Guide to help you connect the Wireless-G Broadband Router with SRX, set it up, and configure it to bridge your different networks.
+These instructions should be all you need to get the most out of the Wireless-G Broadband Router with SRX.